By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 All graduate students registering with the University must register themselves and have their initial registration in place no later than the close of business of the first day of classes each semester.
 Additions to and deletions from a student’s class schedule may occur freely throughout the first ten business days of the term.
 Students who do not complete an initial registration by the close of business of the first day of classes are subject to a late registration fee.

 The number of credits and choice of courses for which a student registers is a matter to be discussed by the student and the major advisor.
 Graduate students may enroll in up to 20 credits per semester.
-If a student has extenuating circumstances which require them to take more than 20 credits, the major advisor must send a written request to the Graduate School for approval.
-A student may be classified as a full-time student in one of three ways: (1) enroll in nine or more credits of coursework; (2) enroll in six or more credits of coursework while holding a graduate assistantship (50 percent or greater); or (3) enroll in one of the four special purpose three credit courses.
+If a student has extenuating circumstances that require them to take more than 20 credits, the major advisor must send a written request to the Graduate School for approval.
+A student may be classified as a full-time student in one of three ways: (1) enroll in nine or more credits of coursework; (2) enroll in six or more credits of coursework while holding a graduate assistantship (50 percent or greater); or (3) enroll in one of the four special purpose three-credit courses.
 These courses include GRAD 5960 (Full-Time Master’s Research), GRAD 6960 (Full-Time Doctoral Research), GRAD 5930 (Master’s Level Directed Studies), and GRAD 6930 (Doctoral Level Directed Studies).
 The former two courses may be taken by students who have completed all requirements for the respective degree except the research component and who have no other obligations at the University (i.e., no other coursework and no graduate assistantship).
 The latter two courses denote a full-time, off-campus directed project, such as an internship, field work, or other special activity.
 Students in GRAD 5930 or 6930 may hold graduate assistantships if those assistantships are in direct support of their studies.
 Such an assistantship may not be a standard teaching assistantship.

 To be classified as three-quarter time, the student’s course credit load must be greater than six and less than nine credits per semester.
 To be classified as half time, the student’s course credit load must be between 4.5 and 5.99 credits per semester.
 A credit load of fewer than 4.5 credits per semester is considered less than half time.
 These criteria apply to all registered students at the University.
-The currently defined Continuing Registration courses (GRAD 5997, 5998, 5999, 6998, and 6999) are zero-credit “place-holder” courses denoting part-time study and do not count toward the credit load requirement for half-time, three quarter-time, or full-time enrollment status.
+The currently defined Continuing Registration courses (GRAD 5997, 5998, 5999, 6998, and 6999) are zero-credit “place-holder” courses denoting part-time study and do not count toward the credit load requirement for half-time, three-quarter-time, or full-time enrollment status.
 Degree and certificate seeking students who do not need to be certified by the University as holding at least half-time enrollment status may use these courses to maintain registration on a part-time basis.
 For various reasons, the University may need to provide the institutional consideration of a “part-time” course credit load.
 A part-time course credit load is between one and 8.99 credits.
 Students holding graduate assistantships must register for six or more credits per semester.
 Such students are considered to be full-time students.

-In addition to courses offered by each department, a student’s credit load may include GRAD 5950 (Thesis Research), GRAD 6950 (Dissertation Research) and other equivalent research courses defined by the Graduate School, including seminar and other “colloquium” courses that are not part of the plan of study.
+In addition to courses offered by each department, a student’s credit load may include GRAD 5950 (Thesis Research), GRAD 6950 (Dissertation Research), and other equivalent research courses defined by the Graduate School, including seminar and other “colloquium” courses that are not part of the plan of study.
 These variable credit courses carry “S” or “U” (Satisfactory or Unsatisfactory) grading, with the student’s major advisor as the instructor of record.

 Students who do not wish to register for credit may be permitted to register as auditors under the following conditions: (1) they pay the appropriate tuition and fees for courses; (2) they obtain the consent of the instructor; (3) they audit only courses for which there are adequate classroom or laboratory facilities; and (4) in the case of students in degree programs, they obtain consent from their major advisors.
 All permissions and registrations for auditing courses must be filed in the Registrar’s office.
 Courses audited are entered on the student’s permanent record, but such courses cannot be used toward fulfilling requirements for a graduate degree at the University.